Hotel Online Tutorials

 • The Library Hotel in New York City, is unique in that each of its ten floors is assigned one category from the Dewey Decimal System.

-• The Jailhotel Löwengraben in Lucerne, Switzerland is a converted prison now used as a hotel.
+• The Jailhotel Löwengraben in Lucerne, Switzerland, the Malmaison in Oxford, and Bodmin Jail Hotel in Bodmin, are in converted prisons now used as a hotels.

 • The Luxor, a hotel and casino on the Las Vegas Strip in Paradise, Nevada, United States is unusual due to its pyramidal structure.